 Agriculture is one of the main drivers of the biodiversity collapse, climate crisis and environmental pollution.
-Farmers are also strongly impacted by climate change and pesticide use, and they need the right supportive framework and clear policy signals to adopt needed practices.
+Farmers are also strongly impacted by climate change, biodiversity loss and environmental pollution, including pesticide use.
+They need the right supportive framework and clear policy signals to adopt needed practices.
 By going directly against its own strategies and objectives, the Commission is betraying European citizens and farmers.
 Not linking ambitious environmental requirements and targets to agricultural subsidies, which comprise one third of the EU public funds, would delete the social acceptability and legitimacy of the Common Agricultural Policy.
 For all the above-mentioned reasons, we urgently ask you to take your responsibility and to reject the Commission's proposal to weaken or delete environmental requirements of the CAP.